Structural dimensions of the biopsychosocial model (full series of blogposts)

 Sir Walter Scott, Marmion: A Tale of Flodden Field

 As has been established, the Waddell-Aylward biopsychosocial (BPS) model and the BPS model of myalgic encephalomyelitis / chronic fatigue syndrome (ME/CFS) - and any illness that can be shoehorned into a box of ‘medically unexplained symptoms’ (MUS) - are one and the same.
-This is largely because of course ME/CFS (preferred name ‘chronic fatigue syndrome’) was used as a blueprint for welfare reform and to serve the interests of the academic-state-corporate nexus.
+This is largely because ME/CFS (under the preferred name ‘chronic fatigue syndrome’) was used as a blueprint for welfare reform and to serve the interests of the academic-state-corporate nexus.
 An exceedingly tangled web of connections exists between the Cardiff academics and key proponents of the BPS conceptualisation of ME/CFS, along with their government and health insurance industry associations.
 This power complex is arguably strengthened through biases within the media, research funding bodies and academic publishing – all areas where certain BPS proponents of ME/CFS have influence.
 Criticism of the BPS model on theoretical and empirical grounds has been covered in various peer-reviewed published papers (Shakespeare et al., 2017; Geraghty et al., 2019; Geraghty & Blease, 2019) and also through patient narrative, though the latter has historically been subject to epistemic injustice.
 However, the associations and conflicts of interest that exist within this academic-state-corporate nexus rarely seem to make it through peer-review - I suspect rarely get past initial editorial nod.
 These connections can arguably be encapsulated through the oft-named Woodstock conference.

 The Woodstock nexus